 The content future is quickly becoming now.
-As enterprises prepare to spend $2 trillion dollars on digital transformation over the next three years so they do not join the mass extinction digital has caused, enterprises are realizing (finally) that content is a critical path.
+As enterprises prepare to spend $2 trillion on digital transformation over the next three years so they do not join the mass extinction digital has caused, enterprises are realizing (finally) that content is a critical path.
 Digital business today is essentially long-term, subscription-based relationships with customers.
 What do you think mediates those relationships?

 Yeah, content.
 The more effective the content, the better the digital business.